cardiff-brain-research-imaging-centre/bids-toolbox/README.md

-# CUBRIC BIDS Toolbox
+# The BIDS Toolbox

-This repository hold the code for The BIDS Toolbox, a web service for the creation and manipulation of BIDS datasets.
-This development is part of MiDac, a STFC-funded project.
+This repository holds the code for The BIDS Toolbox, a web service for the creation and manipulation of BIDS datasets.
+It has been developed at Cardiff University Brain Research Imaging Centre (CUBRIC) in collaboration with Cardiff University Data Innovation Research Institute (DIRI) and funded by the Science and Technology Facilities Council (STFC) under the MiDac project.

 ### Software pre-requisites